swiftlang/swift-evolution/proposals/0000-updated-integers.md

 The `AbsoluteValue` associated type is able to hold the absolute value of any possible value of `Self`.
-Concrete types do not have to provide a typealias for it as it can be inferred from the `absoluteValue` property.
+Concrete types do not have to provide a typealias for it, as it can be inferred from the `absoluteValue` property.
 This property can be useful in operations that are simpler to implement in terms of unsigned values, for example, printing a value of an integer, which is just printing a '-' character in front of an absolute value.

-Please note, that `absoluteValue` property *should not* be preferred to the `abs` function, whose return value is of the same type as its argument.
+Please note that for ordinary work, the `absoluteValue` property *should not* be preferred to the `abs(_)` function, whose return value is of the same type as its argument.

 ```Swift
 public protocol Integer: